 open/close all folders

-- Also Older Than the NES is the magic hat in Crystal Castles, which not only made Bentley Bear invincible, but allowed him to kill Berthilda, the Wicked Witch.
+- The magic hat in Crystal Castles, which not only made Bentley Bear invincible, but allowed him to kill Berthilda, the Wicked Witch.

 - The Legend of Zelda: